NatronGitHub/Natron/README.md

 a graph in a separate process, meaning that any crash in the main application would not crash the ongoing render (and the other way around).

-- Project format written in XML and easily editable by human.
+- Project format written in XML and easily editable by humans.

-- Fast & interactive Viewer - Smooth & accurate  zooming/panning even for very large image sizes (
+- Fast & interactive Viewer - Smooth & accurate  zooming/panning even for very large image sizes
-tested on 27k x 30k images).
+(tested on 27k x 30k images).

 - Real-time playback: Natron offers  a real-time playback with best performances thanks to its RAM/Disk cache technology.
 Once a frame is rendered, it can be reproduced instantly afterwards, even